ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 Just-in-Time (JIT) ACL management is the art of only providing access when it's needed, and falling back to a least-permissive model when not.
 The idea is that, in case of compromise, the attacker can't pivot using those permissions.
-JIT access request should be requested under strict security requirements and subject to peer approval.
+JIT access requests should be requested under strict security requirements and subject to peer approval.
-By requiring a set of security principles to be true for a JIT request to be granted, attackers will find it hard to request (since the session will e.g. need to be protected by a set of credentials which was not possible to steal) and get their request approved without the proper justification, such as an internal IT ticket.
+By requiring a set of security principles to be true for a JIT request to be granted, attackers will find it hard to request (since the session will e.g. need to be protected by a set of credentials that was not possible to be sniffed) and get their request approved without the proper justification, such as an internal IT ticket.

 Within Azure ID Governance, this is possible with [Privileged Identity Management](https://learn.microsoft.com/en-us/entra/id-governance/privileged-identity-management/pim-configure) or PIM for short.
-A fun fact is that PIM could also reference to [a famous cookie](https://duckduckgo.com/?q=pim+cookie&iax=images&ia=images), which led to the cookie being universally adopted with colleagues as the icon for PIM access requests.
+A fun fact is that PIM could also reference [a famous cookie](https://duckduckgo.com/?q=pim+cookie&iax=images&ia=images), which led to the cookie being universally adopted by colleagues as the icon for PIM access requests.

+Let's go over the seven principles of JIT via PIM. (*Doesn't that roll of the tongue?*)
-Once the details have been ironed out, create quick bookmarks to the PIM page so people can request their access nice and easy.
+Once the details have been ironed out, don't forget to create bookmarks referencing the PIM dashboard so people can request their access nicely and easily.
+It's all about UX and *paved ways* so users are encouraged to do the right thing.

 **1. Break glass in case of emergencies**

-Using fancy Just-in-Time access is fun and all, but you should have a fallback mechanism if your identity management system fails.
+Using fancy Just-in-Time access is fun and all, but you should have a fallback mechanism if your JIT management system fails.
 And it can.
-I typically recommend to create a permanent *Global Administrator* account on Subscription-level, which uses a physical security key such as a Yubikey.<br/>
+I typically recommend creating a permanent *Global Administrator* account on the Subscription level, which uses a physical security key such as a Yubikey.<br/>
 If you are using a device management solution such as Intune, also requires the use of a previously-known, compliant device.
-This account is -not- supposed to be used and for emergency situations only.
+This account is -not- supposed to be used for emergency situations only.
 Any usage of this account should trigger a High severity incident to the team.

 I would recommend, if you're a Microsoft Sentinel or any other SIEM user, to create an alert rule akin to;